Bath pop-up shop features local female entrepreneurs

 Each designer at the pop-up brings something different to the table.

-Through a mutual friend, Becker and James met at Cafe Cremé and bonded over the struggles of female entrepreneurship.
+Through a mutual friend, Becker and James met at Café Crème in Bath and bonded over the struggles of female entrepreneurship.

-“It was like magic,” Becker recalled.
+“It was like magic,” Becker said.
 “She is very meticulous.
 I’m a bit more loose, but our artistic style complements each other.”

 The trio came together after both women met Peters through fated run-ins at New England fashion festivals.

-“Together we strike a balance,” said Becker.
-“The precision of Kathleen’s stationery, the beauty of Christine’s jewelry, and the intentionality of my clothing line harmonize perfectly.”
+“Together we strike a balance,” Becker said.
+“The precision of Kathleen’s stationery, the beauty of Christine’s jewelry and the intentionality of my clothing line harmonize perfectly.”

 Send questions/comments to the editors.